RahulSajnani/Robotics-Planning-and-Navigation/README.md

 The robot has to navigate a two dimensional space, avoiding known locations with obstacles, traveling from its initial location to a goal location.
 Implement the RRT path planning algorithm for two cases, (1) Holonomic Robot and (2) Non-Holonomic Robot.
-Assume localization information i.e., robot’s initial position, obstacle location, goal location is given.
+This assumes that localization information i.e., robot’s initial position, obstacle location, goal location are given.